Harttiella intermedia

-Harttiella intermedia is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs only in the headwaters of Crique Grand Leblond on Trinité Massif in French Guiana.
-The species reaches 3.5 cm (1.4 inches) in standard length.
+Harttiella intermedia is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is known only from the headwaters of Crique Grand Leblond on Trinité Massif in French Guiana.
+This species reaches a standard length of 3.5 cm.
 It was described in 2012 as part of a taxonomic review of members of the loricariid tribe Harttiini native to the Guianas.